Mills923/Mills923/README.md

   [![Matrix SVG](https://raw.githubusercontent.com/rodrigograca31/rodrigograca31/master/matrix.svg)](https://www.youtube.com/watch?v=SDkAGkd4NLc)

-I am a software engineer creating customer focused software both on servers and in the ☁️
+Working non-stop at being the best Software Engineer and husband possible.
+Building customer focused software both locally and in the ☁️

 - 🔭 I’m currently working on finishing up multiple personal projects utilizing C#, HTML, and CSS with an MVC framework.
 As well as continue in diversifying my portfolio with knowledge and certifications.
 - 🌱 I’m currently learning python to continue feeding my desire to learn and pursue my hobbies with artificial intelligence and automation